 Let’s write down the answers to these five factors every time we feel the need for something sweet.
 This allows us to find out who or what exactly is the trigger for our desire.
 Assume that everything varies except for the time of day.
 So we now know that our desire is time-dependent.
-Of course, we can not change the time – but we can change our action around this time period.
+Of course, we can not change the time – but we can change our actions around this time period.
 We have to come up with a plan that we can follow instead.
 Hence, it would be an option to set an alarm clock at that time and treat yourself to a little walk or chat in the office.
 It won’t be that easy.
 Some days we postpone our plan because there is too much to do.
 Other days, we simply forget it and then have the desire for a sweet pastry again.
 But on the days we follow the plan, we will feel better in the evening.
 Habits once established as such are not that easy to change.
 But we’ll see that after some time our plan is established as a habit too and the walk or chat happens automatically without thinking.

 This model can help us a little to change our bad habits.
 It won’t be easy, we don’t need to fool ourselves.
-We have to hang in there, because it is doable.
+We have to hang in there because it is doable.

 Developing New Habits

-Not only can we change old habits, we can also develop new ones.
+Not only can we change old habits, but we can also develop new ones.
 Let’s take sport as an example.
-Scientists found out that a lot of people do sports because they feel good afterwards.
+Scientists found out that a lot of people do sports because they feel good afterward.
 If we bestir ourselves to do sports regularly for a while, our brain establishes this activity as a habit.
 In the beginning, it is still a complex task for our brain cells.
-We have to change our clothes, put on some sport shoes, go out, put one foot in front of the other, set the right speed, watch out for obstacles, and breathe properly to avoid side stitches.
+We have to change our clothes, put on some sports shoes, go out, put one foot in front of the other, set the right speed, watch out for obstacles, and breathe properly to avoid side stitches.
 After some time, all this has gone into flesh and we do not have to think much about it.
 We automatically put on our running shoes when they are standing in front of our bed.
 Our brain reacts to this, as it expects to receive a good feeling as a reward.
 Now, it has become a habit.

 Healthy Eating Habits in our Everyday Life

-In our everyday life it’s not always easy to keep our habits healthy.
+In our everyday life, it’s not always easy to keep our habits healthy.
 That’s why I’d like to share with you some of my personal tips for incorporating healthy eating habits into our fast-paced everyday life: Some of you will now nod in agreement as I say that there are days when it’s difficult to live balanced and healthy due to time restrictions.
 When I know I’m going to have that time, I pre-cook several meals.
 What do we have a freezer for?
-With the next few dishes simply cook one or two more servings, and then store them in the freezer.
+With the next few dishes simply cook one or two more servings and then store them in the freezer.
 Now we are at least armed with healthy food that only needs to be defrosted and warmed up.